Ontario, California

 Ontario is a city in southwestern San Bernardino County, California, United States, 35 mi east of downtown Los Angeles and 23 mi west of downtown San Bernardino, the county seat.
-Located in the western part of the Inland Empire metropolitan area, it lies just east of Los Angeles County and is part of the Greater Los Angeles Area.
+Located in the western part of the Inland Empire metropolitan area, it lies just east of Los Angeles County and is part of the Los Angeles metropolitan area.
 As of the 2020 census, the city had a population of 175,265.

-The city is home to Ontario International Airport, which is the 9th-busiest airport in the United States by cargo carried, as of 2021.
+The city is home to Ontario International Airport, which is the 8th-busiest airport in the United States by cargo carried, as of 2026.
 Ontario handles the mass of freight traffic between the ports of Los Angeles and Long Beach and the rest of the country.

-It takes its name from the Ontario Model Colony development established in 1882 by the Canadian engineer George Chaffey and his brothers William Chaffey and Charles Chaffey.
-They named the settlement after their home province of Ontario.
+It takes its name from the Ontario Model Colony development established in 1882 by the Canadian engineer George Chaffey and his brothers, William Chaffey and Charles Chaffey.
+They named the settlement after their home province of Ontario, Canada's most populous province.

 History

 Tovaangar (before 1771)

 Ontario was inhabited by the Tongva people for over 1,000 years.
 Their country is now known as Tovaangar.
 The Ontario area was connected to the village of Cucamonga, whose location is not precisely known.
+The Native and Indigenous histories of Ontario are unknown and underdeveloped, but there are some digital projects.

 The Spanish Empire's New Spain Portolá expedition found and named the Santa Ana River in 1769.
 They also explored the Cucamonga area.